vannguyengd/gooddata-ui/docs/02_start__no_boilerplate.md

 After you complete this tutorial, you will be able to display various measures and charts from your GoodData project within the context of your React application.

 * Before you start this tutorial, make sure that you have a GoodData account (see [About GoodData.UI](01_intro__about_gooddataui.md#supported-technologies)).
-* We use `yarn` dependency manager in this tutorial.
+* We use the `yarn` dependency manager in this tutorial.
 To install it, review its [documentation](https://yarnpkg.com/lang/en/docs/install/).

 **TIP:** Instead of creating the application from scratch, you can use [GoodData `create-gooddata-react-app` and Accelerator Toolkit](02_start__using_boilerplate.md), which will guide you through the process of creating the application step by step.